Adult Eating Disorder Treatment Philosophy

 In addition to individual nutrition counseling, Eating Recovery Center’s Registered Dietitians lead group education sessions and oversee various exposure activities to deconstruct myths around food and offer opportunities to build confidence in food situations.
 Cooking classes, featuring the guidance and instruction of Executive Chef Michael J. Moore, buffet-style meals, grocery shopping groups and restaurant outings allow patients who are further along in recovery to develop the skills necessary to prepare them for success in real-life situations outside of treatment.

-Another unique aspect of Eating Recovery Center’s nutritional approach is that our expert staff of Registered Dietitians, primary therapists, and family therapists regularly dine with patients.
+Another unique aspect of Eating Recovery Center’s nutritional approach is that our expert staff of Registered Dietitians, primary clinicians, and family clinicians regularly dine with patients.
 Because meal times are often stressful and anxiety-provoking for individuals with eating disorders, staff at Eating Recovery Center provide structure and support in order to create a therapeutic meal environment.
 Staff supervision at meals helps provide the encouragement, redirection of eating disordered behaviors, and role modeling necessary to affect behavior change.

 Dining at Eating Recovery Center